brendt/stitcher.io/src/content/blog/dont-get-stuck.md

 Both managers were looking at me in disbelieve, they seemed to be stunned for a few seconds.
 I just told them I'd decided to resign.
-One of them quickly recovered, smiled, and told me he regretted my decision, but realised it's expected in our sector: people usually don't spend more than a few years at the same company.
+One of them quickly recovered, smiled, and told me he regretted my decision.
+He realised it's expected in our sector: people usually don't spend more than a few years at the same company.

 I didn't want to chit-chat much longer so I nodded, apologised (I'm not sure why), and told them I'd be checking out the paperwork with the office manager later that week.
 I left the room, went back to my desk.

 I received a mail from the other manager over the weekend, the one who didn't say much during our conversation.
 He wrote he was perplexed, didn't see this coming, and regretted the decision tremendously.
 He told me if there was anything he could do to keep me, I should tell him.

----
+{{ ad:carbon }}

 My decision to leave was final though.
 It wasn't a financial one, in fact I was just about to get a significant raise and more responsibilities.
 It also wasn't a relational one, I really appreciated all of my colleagues back then; I'd even call some of them good friends.